GoogleChrome/developer.chrome.com/site/en/blog/progress-in-the-privacy-sandbox-2021-10/index.md

 ## Show relevant content and ads

-As we move towards phasing out third-party cookies, we need to introduce APIs that enable the use cases that depended on them but **without** continuing to enable cross-site tracking.
+As we move towards phasing out third-party cookies, we need to introduce APIs that allow the use cases that depended on them but **without** continuing to allow cross-site tracking.

 ### FLoC